nschlaepfer/supersplat-mac/docs/m3-max-vision-pro.md

 npm run electron:pack     # produce SuperSplat Vision Pro.dmg in release/mac/
 ```

 The pack step uses `electron-builder` (arm64 target) so you can copy the `.app` into `/Applications` on your M3 Max.
 Since the payload is the exact same `dist/` output, anything that looks good here will look identical once pushed to the Vision Pro pipeline.
+The Electron bundle also includes the Copilot proxy server, so the AI assistant works even without running `npm run copilot:server` separately.

+## On-device AI copilot (Ollama)

+For voice/text-guided workflows or scripted transformations, wire up a local LLM through [Ollama](https://ollama.com):

+1. Install and launch Ollama (`brew install ollama && ollama serve`) or secure an OpenAI API key for GPT-4o / GPT-5-Codex access.
+2. Pull a model (`ollama pull qwen2.5-coder:7b`) or note the OpenAI model id you want to target (`gpt-4o`, `gpt-5.1-codex`, etc.).
+3. Run the proxy server: `npm run copilot:server` (env: `OLLAMA_URL`, `COPILOT_PORT`, `OPENAI_BASE_URL`, `COPILOT_ALLOW_ORIGIN`).
+4. Open SuperSplat and click **AI Copilot** → **Settings**:
+   - Pick *Local (Ollama)* or *OpenAI*, paste your API key (stored locally), and select a model from the live list.
+   - Decide which tools the assistant may invoke (event firing vs. purely descriptive responses).
+   - For OpenAI you can attach live viewport screenshots + splat summaries so GPT-4o/GPT-5 can reason over the scene.
+5. Ask questions, request edits, or let the copilot trigger events such as `tool.rectSelection`, `camera.focus`, and `select.all`.

+Everything stays on-device for the local route.
+When using OpenAI the proxy only forwards your prompts/screenshots from the same machine.

+To sanity-check the pipeline, run `COPILOT_TEST_MODEL="llama3.1:8b" npm run copilot:test`.
+The script spawns the proxy, hits the health/models endpoints, and executes a sample chat call.